phChun/ruby_rqrr/README.md

 # RubyRqrr

 RubyRqrr (Ruby RQ'er) is a Ruby gem that provides a simple interface to scan images for QR codes.
-It uses the [Rust crate RQrr] (https://docs.rs/crate/rqrr/latest) under the hood to decode QR codes.
+It uses the [Rust crate RQrr](https://docs.rs/crate/rqrr/latest) under the hood to decode QR codes.
 This gem is a simple wrapper around the Rust crate to provide a Ruby interface.

 ## Installation

-Install the gem and add to the application's Gemfile by executing:
+At this time, this gem requires the Rust toolchain to be installed.
+If you do not have Rust installed, you can install it by following the instructions at [rustup.rs](https://rustup.rs/).

+We will be working on releasing precompiled binaries in the future to remove this requirement for most users.

 ```bash
 bundle add ruby_rqrr